Breast Milk Benefits - Breastfeeding Tips for Your New Baby

 • When breastfeeding make sure you are comfortable, place a pillow on your lap as you breastfeed the baby.

-• Being relaxed can enhance/increase your breast milk supply.
+• Being relaxed and calm can increase breast milk supply.

 • Always stay in a great mood, you have to be relaxed, your baby can sense when your upset.